-5G!Drones stands for "Unmanned Aerial Vehicle Vertical Applications' Trials Leveraging Advanced 5G Facilities" and aims to validate 5G KPIs for UAV related Use Cases.
-The project will utilize existing 5G facilities provided by ICT-17 Projects and will cover a multitude of services, including eMBB, URLLC and mMTC.
-The key component technology of the project is Network Slicing, allowing the simultaneous provision of the three types of UAV services on the same 5G infrastructure and demonstrating that each UAV application runs independently without affecting other Unmanned Aerial Vehicle (UAV) applications.
+Aerial Vehicle (UAV) applications.
 The project will provide an automated framework for executing trials by the verticals, according to a specified scenario.
-The considered use cases include UAV Traffic Management, Public Safety, Situation Awareness and Connectivity during crowded events.
+The considered use cases36 include UAV Traffic Management, Public Safety, Situation Awareness and Connectivity during crowded events.
 Security focus of 5GDrones is on E2E network slice security the way needed to cover UAV Use Cases requirements.
 5G!Drones project considers security at two levels, namely the trial controller level, and the 5G facilities level.
 The trial controller is responsible for dialoguing with the verticals and running their trials on the top of the 5G facilities.
-The access to the trial controller's functionalities need to be controlled depending on the role of the user (e.g., experimenter, facility owner, etc.).
+The access to the trial controller's functionalities needs to be controlled depending on the role of the user (e.g., experimenter, facility owner, etc.).
 An identity and access management (IAM) system are envisaged to meet this requirement.
 For the 5G facilities level, the slice manager is required to connect with a security policy orchestrator to enforce slice security.